For Bread Alone

 About the Book

-Driven by famine from their home in the Rif, Mohamed’s family walks to Tangiers in search of a better life.
-But things are no better there.
-Eight of Mohamed’s siblings die of malnutrition and neglect, and one is killed by Mohamed’s father in a fit of rage.
+Driven from their home in the Rif by famine, Mohamed’s family sets out for Tangier in search of a better life.
+But hope proves fleeting.
+Eight of his siblings die from malnutrition and neglect, and another is killed by their father in a violent rage.

-On moving to another province Mohamed learns how to charm and steal, and discovers the joys of drugs, sex and alcohol.
-Proud, insolent and afraid of no-one, Mohamed returns to Tangiers, where he is caught up in the violence of the 1952 independence riots.
-During a short spell in a filthy Moroccan jail, a fellow inmate kindles Mohamed’s life-altering love of literature.
+Alone and adrift, Mohamed survives by his wits, learning to charm and steal, plunging into a heady world of drugs, sex and alcohol.
+Proud, insolent and afraid of no one, he returns to Tangier where he is caught up in the violence of the 1952 independence riots.
+During a short spell in a filthy Moroccan jail, a fellow inmate will ignite in Mohamed an enduring love of literature – a spark that will ultimately change the course of his life.

-A cult classic, For Bread Alone is an astonishing tale of human resilience and an unflinching and searing portrait of the early life of one of the Arab world’s most important and widely read authors.
+A cult classic, For Bread Alone is an extraordinary tale of survival and self-discovery, offering a raw, unflinching portrait of the early years of one of the Arab world’s most celebrated and widely read authors.

 About the Author